High-paying remote jobs are real.

 Technical writers explain complex things clearly.

-They may write documentation, help centers, API docs, product guides, onboarding materials, training content, or internal process documents.
+They may write documentation, help centers, API docs, product guides, onboarding materials, training content, internal process documents, release notes, knowledge base articles, or developer resources.

 Technical writing can pay well when the subject is complex.